-Chemical plan to make sure there is no carry over that would damage or kill the cover crop.

-Plant cover crop in a timely manner to establish a good stand.

-Maintain an actively growing cover crop as late as feasible to maximize plant growth, allowing time to prepare the field for the next crop and moisture depletion.
+- Chemical plan to make sure there is no carry over that would damage or kill the cover crop. - Plant cover crop in a timely manner to establish a good stand. - Maintain an actively growing cover crop as late as feasible to maximize plant growth, allowing time to prepare the field for the next crop and moisture depletion. - Use Clean certified seed. - Use proper varieties that do not promote disease or pest problems.